pananton/busrpc-spec/docs/busrpc.md

 | `<namespace>.<class>.<method>.<topic-wildcard-any1>.<observable-params>.<topic-wildcard-anyN>` | value     | calls of a method with a specific value(s) of an                                                                                                                        observable parameter(s)                           |

 ## Type visibility

+**Scope** is a part of a busrcp API where name of a structure or enumeration can be used to refer to the corresponding type.
+In that case we also say that busrpc structure/enumeration is **visible** in this scope.

+The scope of a type is determined by the place in the directory hierarchy where the protobuf file containing it's definition is located.
+Additionally, scopes form a hierarchy in which types visible in the parent scope are also visible in all it's child scopes.
+The following scopes are defined by the busrpc specification (in the order from parent to child):
+1. a single **global scope**
+2. a **namespace scope** for each namespace
+3. a **class scope** for each class
+4. a **method scope** for each method

+Limiting the scope of busrpc structures and enumerations developers can easily control which parts of their API can be affected when some type is updated.
+For example, if some structure defined in the class `C` scope needs to be updated, only class `C` methods should be checked for compatability.

 # Protocol